The Best Essential Oils To Treat Athlete's Foot

 Essential oils are incredibly potent, often volatile compounds that can irritate the skin and even cause burns if applied directly.
 You should always dilute any essential oil in a carrier oil before using it on your skin.
 Read more about how to dilute essential oils for skin application.

-Dealing with athlete’s foot can be a painful, irritating, and embarrassing experience that’s best resolved quickly and with little fuss, so treating it with readily available and effective essential oils is a good option.
+The bottom line: dealing with athlete’s foot can be a painful, irritating, and embarrassing experience that’s best resolved quickly and with little fuss, so treating it with readily available and effective essential oils is a good option.
 Unfortunately, everyone is different and this natural remedy may not work for everyone.
 Talk to your doctor if the infection persists to get the right treatment for you.